 PBK Miner Reports Strong Global Growth And Expands XRP Mining Contracts As Cloud Mining Demand Surges

-London, UK, July 05, 2025 (GLOBE NEWSWIRE) -- PBK Miner , a global cloud mining service provider headquartered in the United Kingdom, has announced continued growth and strong platform engagement across its user base of over 8.5 million global users .
+LONDON, July 5, 2025 – PBK Miner , a global cloud mining service provider headquartered in the United Kingdom, has announced continued growth and strong platform engagement across its user base of over 8.5 million global users .
 Building on its success in Bitcoin and multi-asset cloud mining, PBK Miner is expanding its XRP cloud mining contracts , offering flexible, low-risk entry points to digital asset mining with transparent returns and zero hardware requirements.

 In response to rising user demand and consistent performance in its infrastructure, PBK Miner has significantly expanded its XRP cloud mining plans , which now account for a substantial portion of the platform's mining activity.
 According to internal performance data, XRP contract purchases grew 378% week-over-week , highlighting increased investor confidence in flexible, asset-specific mining options.